 When calculating the wire size you need, don’t forget to determine the voltage drop and wire capacity.
 Voltage drop occurs across the length the electrical current has to travel.
 On a 240-volt circuit, the voltage drop should not exceed 3% or about 233 volts.

 The amperage should not be greater than 80% capacity.
-Breakers trip at around 125% of the amperage, so why is wire size such a big deal?
+Breakers trip around 125% of the amperage, so why is wire size such a big deal?
 In most cases, it’s easier to replace a breaker than it is to pull a new wire.
 A wire with more electrical current than it’s rated for will get hot and trigger the breaker’s thermal switch to trip, even at normal operating ranges.

 As circuit breakers age and wear out, the breaker tripping threshold erodes back toward 100% of the breaker amp load and maybe less.
 Replacing the breaker can be done relatively quickly.